spraakbanken/sparv/docs/developers-guide/writing-sparv-plugins.md

 The `preloader`, `preloader_params`, and `preloader_target` parameters are required when adding a preloader to an annotator.
 There are also two optional parameters: `preloader_shared` and `preloader_cleanup`.

-`preloader_shared` is a boolean that defaults to True.
+`preloader_shared` is a boolean that defaults to `True`.
 By default, Sparv runs the preloader function once, and if using `sparv preload` with multiple parallel processes, they all share the preloaded result.
-Setting `preloader_shared` to False makes the preloader function run once per process, which is usually needed when preloading processes rather than models.
+Setting `preloader_shared` to `False` makes the preloader function run once per process, which is usually needed when preloading processes rather than models.

 `preloader_cleanup` refers to a function that runs after each (preloaded) use of the annotator.
-This function should take the same arguments as the preloader function, plus an extra argument for the preloaded value.
+This function should take the same arguments as the preloader function, plus an extra argument for the preloaded value with the same name as the `preloader_target` parameter in the annotator decorator.
 It should return the same type of object as the preloader function, which Sparv will use as the new preloaded value.
 This is rarely needed but can be useful for preloading processes that need regular restarting.
 The cleanup function would track when restarting is needed, call the preloader function to start a new process, and return it.